 One of the earliest concepts we cover in atomic structure is the concept of electron spin.
 We are taught to think of the electron's spin the same way we think of its charge; there's no particular reason a particle should have spin according to quantum mechanics, it merely happens to.
 Once the electron has spin, we include it (when necessary) as an additional parameter in the wave-function.
-Some texts state that spin is a relativistic effect that must be included as an ad hoc addition to nonrelativistic quantum mechanics, for example in Quantum Chemistry by I. Levine chapter 10 we find the claim:
+Some texts state that spin is a relativistic effect that must be included as an

 In the nonrelativistic quantum mechanics to which we are confining ourselves, electron spin must be introduced as an additional hypothesis.